h00s/goseismic/README.md

 }
 ```

+Possible values for `action` are `created` or `updated` depending if it's new event or update on one of the previous events.

 Received events are parsed and sent to `Seismic.Events` channel which you can read and further process.
 This is simple example how to receive events and display them (check `example/main.go` for comments):

 ```go